gynecoloji/CosMx_OV/README.md

   - Aggregation and joint analysis using global coordinates
   - Focused analysis on one specific FOV (updated later)

+#### Spatial_analysis_5.ipynb
+Relate structural characteristics/distances to cell cell communication analysis:

+- Analysis based on spatial analysis module from spatial_analysis_1.ipynb and spatial_analysis_4.ipynb (updated soon)
+- Analysis based on FOVs:
+  - Analysis of individual FOV based on specific pathologic landscape of it
+  - Focused analysis on one specific FOV (updated later) using L-R pairs of interest (selected because of limited computational resources) from Secreted Signaling category
+  - Application of diffusion models into cell-cell communication analysis

 ---
 ## 📚 Citation and Acknowledgment